lucat1/unibo_08574_progetto/NOTES.md

 Type alias `pandos_pid_t` from `os/include/os/types.h` is defined as an `unsigned int`, despite the provided API suggesting each PIDs should be represented as an `int`.

+To maintain a correct cpu time we consider the time spent handling the syscall as time spent inside the cpu time.